abhishek-tiwari01/FlightControllerTestSuite/README.md

    PSENSE Overall: PASS
    ADC: PASS
    ```
    Some tests might initially FAIL but should eventually PASS.
 If not, close the test and repeat.

-5. **Proceed with Main and Aux out tests.
+6. **Main and Aux out tests.**
     Press Enter twice to proceed.
 Observe each LED.
 They will glow one by one.
-Provide the input (y/n) and press Enter.**
+Provide the input (y/n) and press Enter.
    ```
    Press Enter twice to Proceed for MAIN & AUX Out tests:
    Press if MAIN OUT 1-4 LEDs are glowing (y/n): y